 2) Check that your operating system is stable

 Please verify that your laptop is stable.
 Use it for some days to watch movies or play games.
-Problems like crashes with blue screen (BSOD), freezes, or overheat problems should be fixed before you start writing code.
+Problems like crashes with blue screen (BSOD), freezes, or overheat problems should be fixed before we start writing code.

-Please also check that your Wifi and your USB ports are working
+Please also check that your Wifi and your USB ports are working properly

 3) Prepare your laptop for programming

 You may have to install appropriate software (like JDK, IDE etc) based on the specific programming language you want to write.

 There are many preparation articles.
 You can review them here.